NikasDeveloper/react-app/README.md

         "vendorOutputFilename": "vendor.js", //optional: name for the ddl/vendor file created in the /build/:bundleName folder, default is vendor.js
         "bundleOutputFilename": "app.js", //optional: name for the bundle file created in the /build/:bundleName folder, default is app.js
         "cssOutputFilename": null, //optional: defining null is useful when using jss so no css file will be added to the html file, otherwise default is app.css
-    },
+        "prerender": true, //enable prerendering: remember to define "redis" connection as well!
+        "ttl": 3600 //prerender page ttl,
+        "identifier": "user", //if identifier and secret are defined then bundle is http-auth protected "secret": "password", //if identifier and secret are defined then bundle is http-auth protected },
     //other bundles
     {